How to Blend In-Person lessons With Online Resources for Rapid Growth

 It’s extremely difficult to put this technique into practice without the aid of a coach and a bucket of balls to practice.
 But if you start out with no idea what a bandeja even is, it will take extra time out of your session for your coach to explain it.

 Pro tip: record yourself during your coaching session and/or your next match.
-Seeing yourself play is painful, but those who record themselves and adjust accordingly see rapid improvement.
+Seeing yourself play is painful at first, but those who record themselves and adjust accordingly see rapid improvement.

 The next time you play, you’ll see that you aren’t doing the bandeja technique properly by raising your elbow or moving your feet into the right position.
 Your coach was right!
 Whoops.